A short proof of cuplength estimates on Lagrangian intersections: Introduction

-\begin{rmk} By a modification of the method used here, one can prove a slightly general case of Arnold's conjecures: If $L$ is a closed Lagrangian submanifold of a smooth tame symplectic manifold $(P,\omega)$ satisfying $\pi_2(M,L)=0$, then for any $\varphi\in\ham_c(P,\omega)$, $L\cap\varphi(L)$ has at least $cl(L)$ many points.
+\begin{rmk} By a modification of the method used here, one can prove a slightly general case of Arnold's conjecures: If $L$ is a closed Lagrangian submanifold of a smooth tame symplectic manifold $(P,\omega)$ satisfying $\pi_2(M,L)=0$, then for any $\varphi\in\ham_c(P,\omega)$, $L\cap\varphi(L)$ has at least $cl(L)$ points.
 This case was independently proved by Floer~\cite{Fl2} and Hofer~\cite{Ho2}.
-For the case that $L$ is a closed monotone Lagrangian submanifold of of a smooth tame symplectic manifold $P$, we refer to~\cite{Go} for partial results about the Arnold conjecture on Lagrangian intersections in degenerate (non-transversal) sense. \end{rmk}
+It seems to the author that the spectral method from Floer theory fits in the degenerate Arnold conjecture very well.
+For the case that $L$ is a closed monotone Lagrangian submanifold of of a smooth tame symplectic manifold $P$, we refer to~\cite{Go} for partial results about the Arnold conjecture on Lagrangian intersections in degenerate (non-transversal) sense.
+Maybe other methods (eg Hofer's) could also be modified to deal with this case, but we are not aware of any reference about it at the time of writing.
+As far as the author knows the degenerate Arnold's conjecture in the monotone case is not understood quite well, and even for a weaker problem, ie estimating the number of intersections of a closed Lagrangian submanifold with itself under Hamiltonian flows without the nondegenerate assumption.
+We believe that the spectral method from Floer theory would provide further potential value for attacking these kinds of problems.